wellingguzman/wellingguzman.com/public/notes/twenty-years-of-php.md

-# Twenty Years of PHP
-<delete>Yesterday</delete>9 days ago it was PHP 20th birthday.
+<del>Yesterday</del> 9 days ago it was PHP 20th birthday.
 Twenty years ago **Rasmus Lerdorf** released PHP 1.0, but it wasn’t until 8 years later when I had my first encounter with this language.

 In 2003, I found out that anyone were able to make websites, that it wasn’t something just for big company to show their product and information.
 So started digging and searching on Altavista and Yahoo (Remember those search engine?), “where” and “how” do I start making websites.